Mahmoud-Abdelwahab/Xische-Task/README.md

 - Network requests handled using URLSession.
 - Offline support by retrieving data from local cache in case of API failure.
 - Simple UI design to focus on functionality.
-- added some unite tests
+- Added Simple unite tests

 # Requirements
 - Xcode 15.0.1